Some truths and myths about “toxic black mold”.

 We believe the best starting point for a healthy home is knowledge!
 And one topic where many people think they know the facts, and most marketing supports their belief, is about mold.
 But the reality is that a lot of the “facts” you think you know about mold are really myths and one of the most common myths is that there is such a ‘thing’ as toxic black mold!

 The truth is there really is black mold – over 20,000 species in fact.
-The truth is Stachybotrys, the “toxic black mold” of most concern, is not always toxic.
+However, Stachybotrys, the “toxic black mold” of most concern, is not always toxic.
 The truth is, none of the million-plus mold species are always toxic.
 Another truth is that mycotoxins, while real, are one of the lesser of the several evils of mold.

 We can’t say this often enough.
 The only two things you know for sure when you see “black mold” is you have mold and that it is black in color.
 That’s all.
 Scientifically, there is no mold genera or species that is called “black mold” or “toxic black mold.”
 Of the million-plus species of mold, about 20,000 species are indeed black.
 Most species appear green, brown, orange, white, or even pink.
 Stachybotrys, a common type of mold thought to be the most toxic, is actually a greenish-black in color but can be white or a slight pink color depending on the environment it is growing in and the food it “eats.”
 Mold of any color can be “toxic” under the right conditions, so using color as a red flag is a bad idea.